IsraaSamkari/WideHRNet/README.md

 You can read the full paper [here](https://ieeexplore.ieee.org/abstract/document/10707605)

 <img width="960" height="512" src="/resources/WideHRNet.jpg"/>
+Building block, where (a) is the proposed block that is inspired by various blocks, including (b) the conditional channel weighting (CCW) and (c) the inverted residual block.
+The stride value of all these blocks is 1.
+Conv: convolution, BN: batch normalization, SE: squeeze-excitation block, CRW: cross-resolution weights block, and SW: spatial weights block.

 # Usage
 The code was developed and tested on Ubuntu 22.04.
 We used 1 RTX 3060 GPU card to train and test the model.
 We also trained the WideHRNet model using 8 NVIDIA V100 GPU cards.
 Other platforms or GPU cards are not fully tested.